Snapchat buys French neuroscience startup for its Spectacles AR glasses

-The race to the augmented reality glasses market is on
+The race is on for the augmented reality glasses market

-Snapchat has been buying up companies in recent years, but not with the aim of improving its social network.
-Indeed, if we look at the list of acquisitions, it is rather a long-term research objective and more precisely for augmented reality glasses.
+Snapchat has been buying up companies in recent years, but not in order to improve its social network.
+Indeed, if we look at the list of acquisitions, it is rather a long-term research objective and more specifically for augmented reality glasses.
 Thus, before NextMind, the giant bought Compound Photonics, a component manufacturer and recently WaveOptics, the supplier of the Spectacles 4 screens.

 Of course, Snapchat is not the only group to position itself on the augmented reality glasses market.
 Indeed, we can identify Meta which is also investing a lot in this technology.
 Unlike Snap, it is positioning itself on a haptic glove that will allow you to control augmented reality with your hands.
 This glove is currently the most advanced object in terms of controlling the AR interface, but it has still not been commercialised and is in the development phase.
 It is by buying the start-up CTRL-Labs that Meta has been able to invest in this research since September 2019.

 The metaverse in augmented reality: soon a reality